FBI reminding students that even hoax threats have real consequences

-PORT ARANSAS, Texas — The FBI has relaunched a public awareness campaign to education students that school threats of any kind, even if they are hoaxes, can have real consequences.
+CORPUS CHRISTI, Texas — The FBI has relaunched a public awareness campaign to educate students that school threats of any kind, even if they are hoaxes, can have real consequences.

 The PSA comes just days after a 15-year-old was arrested for posting a fake school threat targeting Tuloso-Midway High School last week.